sahiba-abihas/Dino-Game/README.md

-This is a neural network to always beat a dino game, created for AP Computer Science A in Java on Eclipse.
+This is a neural network to always beat a dino game (coded on eclipse!)